 Reclaimed wood is readied for use with a multi-step process that transforms it from its previous condition into the beautifully milled and ready-to-use wood that you can purchase from Elmwood.
 After the old-growth wood is salvaged from an old building, it is received at our warehouse to be denailed.

-The wood is given a thorough, deep surface cleaning with a high-pressure washer to remove any dirt or debris.
+The barn wood is given a thorough, deep surface cleaning with a high-pressure washer to remove any dirt or debris.
 This process also ensures a uniform surface color and finish for the finished product.

 The lumber needs to then be rough milled, which brings the wood to a rough uniformity in thickness and helps group differently-sourced boards together to combine them for easier usage.
 Since the wood has been open and exposed to the outside elements for years, the lumber needs to be kiln-dried.